christoff-buerger/racr/examples/examples-overview.md

   * How reference attributes extend _abstract syntax trees_ to _abstract syntax graphs_
   * How _dynamic attribute dependencies_ extend abstract syntax graphs to _dynamic attribute dependency graphs_
-  * The importance and benefits of dynamic dependencies for _incremental attribute evaluation_
+  * The benefits of dynamic dependencies for _incremental attribute evaluation_
-  * How reference attribute grammar based analyses can be used to ease the development of _rewrite-based transformations_
+  * How reference attribute grammar based _analyses_ can be used to ease the development of rewrite-based _transformations_

 The example is accompanied by a peer-reviewed paper which motivates and explains these concepts: